AcquiredSupport/Acquired-iOS-MacOS/README.md

 - Required Billing Data (Address, Email, Phone)
 - Required Shipping Data (Address, Email, Phone)

-Changes can be easily made to your configuration and payment page styling without the need to update or release your app.
+Changes can be easily made to your configuration and payment page without the need to update or release your app.

+## Examples
+Take a look at at the [Acquired-iOS-ExampleApp](https://github.com/AcquiredSupport/Acquired-iOS-ExampleApp) for a SwiftUI implementation of the SDK.

 ## How to use the SDK